 Things Semiconductor Industry Players Should Think About:

-The R&D process in the semiconductor industry is long, often several years and billions of dollars in investment.
-The new chips are designed by manufacturers who specialize in designing chips with complex software.
+The R&D process in the semiconductor industry is long, often requiring several years to complete and billions of dollars in investment.
+New chips are designed by manufacturers who specialize in designing chips with complex software.
 These designs are then passed on to other companies (called “fabs”) that “fabricate” the chips.
-After the chip (also called a wafer at this point in production) is fabricated, it is handed over to a contracted manufacturer for assembly testing (ATP).
-From an ecosystem perspective, the European Union remains a leader in semiconductor research and development, and European companies are responsible for the production of many of the important equipment needed for fabs, it does not have well developed fabs and ATP necessary for complete chip production.
+After the chip (also called a wafer at this point in production) is fabricated, it is handed over to another manufacturer for assembly, testing, and packaging (ATP).
+While the European Union remains a leader in semiconductor research and development, and European companies produce many of the important equipment needed for fabs, it does not have well developed fabs and ATP necessary for complete chip production.

-Half of the EU's wafer production capacity is made of wafers above 180nm, although it lags the current state-of-the-art wafers.
-But advanced chips made by TSMC and Samsung are mostly used in consumer electronics, most of which are assembled in Asia.
+Half of the EU's wafer production capacity is for wafers above 180nm, lagging well behind current state-of-the-art 5nm, or even 3nm wafers.
+Advanced chips made by TSMC and Samsung are mostly used in consumer electronics, most of which are assembled in Asia.
 Conversely, the wafers produced by European fabs are sufficient for use in automobiles, machinery, and sensors.
-European chip fabs also have a business-focused customer base and supply many local manufacturers.
+European chip fabs generally have a business-focused customer base and supply many local manufacturers.

 The EU itself has a robust automotive and sensor industry.
-At present, there are three main types of end-user markets in the EU; one is the computing industry based on cloud data computing centers, the other is the communication and network infrastructure industry including the Internet of Things, and electronic power applications, and automobiles, etc. industry.
-Before Taiwan's semiconductor industry considers entering the European market and enjoying relevant preferential subsidies, the industry must think from the perspective of the development of the European semiconductor industry to be sure it be a winning player among all the incoming competitors.
+At present, there are three main types of end-user markets in the EU; one is the computing industry based on cloud data computing centers, second is the communication and network infrastructure industry including the Internet of Things, and third is electronic power applications, and automobiles, etc. Before Taiwan's semiconductor industry considers entering the European market and enjoying the relevant preferential subsidies, the industry must consider the overall development of the European semiconductor industry to be sure it be a winning player among all the incoming competitors.